CraryPrimitiveMan/awesome-with-star/awesome/CUTR-at-USF_awesome-transit.md

 - [Transit-Map](https://github.com/vasile/transit-map) - Web app that animates vehicles (markers) on a map using the public transport timetables to interpolate their positions along the routes (polylines). :star:262
 - [Bikeshare Map](http://bikes.oobrien.com/) - Status of all worldwide bikeshare stations
 - [Bongo](http://ebongo.org) - Real-time Transit Tracking for Iowa City, Coralville and the University of Iowa.
 Awesome because it combines three disparate transit systems into one UI.
-- [Transitive.js](https://github.com/conveyal/transitive.js) - Creates a customizable web map layer of transit routes using Leaflet or D3. :star:564
+- [Transitive.js](https://github.com/conveyal/transitive.js) - Creates a customizable web map layer of transit routes using Leaflet or D3. :star:567
 - [Brand New Subway](http://jpwright.net/subway/) - An interactive transportation planning game that lets players alter the NYC subway system to their heart's content.
 - [CityMapper Webapp](https://citymapper.com/nyc) - Really polished webapp with trip planner and route status for over 30 of cities.
 - [Google I/O Transport Tracker](https://github.com/googlemaps/transport-tracker) - Shows shuttle arrival times for Google I/O conference, based on the open-source [transport-tracker project](https://github.com/googlemaps/transport-tracker).
-Note: To implement this yourself, you need a [Google Maps APIs Premium Plan license](https://developers.google.com/maps/pricing-and-plans/). :star:226
+Note: To implement this yourself, you need a [Google Maps APIs Premium Plan license](https://developers.google.com/maps/pricing-and-plans/). :star:227
 - [YourStop](http://yourstop.info) - Mobile friendly web app which consumes GTFS feeds and displays both live and scheduled trips for stops.
 Launched with MBTA, YRT/Viva and Maryland MTA.
+- [1-Click](http://camsys.software/products/1-click) - A virtual “trip aggregator” that assembles information on a wide variety of available modes: public transit, private, rail, rideshare, carpool, volunteer, paratransit, and walking and biking.
+Open-source [on Github](https://github.com/camsys/oneclick).

 #### Native Apps (open source)